yanganto/near-staking-knd/README.md

   update           Update validator
   rollback         Rollback validator
-  proxy            Proxy remote rpc to local restart          Schedule a restart in a window where no blocks 'or chunks' are expected to be produced by the validator ssh              SSH into a host help             Print this message or the help of the given subcommand(s)
+  proxy            Proxy remote rpc to local restart          Schedule a restart in a window where no blocks or chunks are expected to be produced by the validator ssh              SSH into a host help             Print this message or the help of the given subcommand(s)